 If you’re single

-Being a single woman may come with freedom, but times can get tough if you become ill or injured and have no one to rely on financially.
+Being a single woman comes with freedom, but times can get tough if you become ill or injured.
+You need to look after yourself financially.

-Even if you get married, and there is more than one income earner in the household, most families need two incomes to make ends meet, particularly if there are children.
-If you were to lose your income could you still pay for all of the bills?
-Would your family’s living standards drop?
-Would you need to move out of your family home?
-Would the kids need to change schools?
+Even if you have a partner, and have more than one income in your household, most families need two incomes to make ends meet, particularly if you have kids.
+If you were to lose your income how quickly would your living standards drop?

 How much life insurance do you need?

-The amount of insurance depends on your individual circumstances and should cover paying off your debts and school fees and your income needs such as your everyday living costs.
-Come and talk to me and I can work through all that with you.
+The amount of insurance depends on your individual circumstances and should cover paying off debts, covering school fees and your everyday living costs.

 As your life changes, so does your insurance needs.
 Regular reviews of your lifestyle protection policies is necessary, you don’t want to be over, or under insured.